Guaranteed Scalable Learning of Latent Tree Models: STRUCTURE LEARNING

+To estimate the structure, we could do reverse engineering to figure out where to introduce hidden nodes or how nodes are connected since the multivariate information distances should be additive on the ground-truth tree.
+Below we extend LRG in~\cite{choi2011learning} to be in parallel to consistently and efficieintly estimate the structure.

 \textbf{Formation of local groups via MST: }Once the empirical distances are computed, we construct a Minimum Spanning Tree (MST), based on those distances.
-Note that the MST can be computed efficiently in parallel~\cite{vineet2009fast,website:Boruvka}.
+Note that the MST can be computed efficiently in parallel~\citep{vineet2009fast,website:Boruvka}.
 We now form groups of observed variables over which we carry out learning independently, without any coordination.
 These groups are obtained by the (closed) neigborhoods in the MST, i.e. an internal node and its one-hop neighbors form a group.
 The corresponding internal node is referred to as the {\em group leader}.
 See Figure~\ref{Fig:StructureLearning}(b).

-\textbf{Local recursive grouping (LRG): }Once the groups are constructed via neighborhoods of MST, we construct a sub-tree with hidden variables in each group (in parallel) using the recursive grouping introduced in~\cite{choi2011learning}.
+\textbf{Local recursive grouping (LRG): }Once the groups are constructed via neighborhoods of MST, we construct a sub-tree with hidden variables in each group (in parallel) using the recursive grouping introduced in~\cite{choi2011learning}, depicted in \ref{Fig:StructureLearning}(c1) and (c2).
 The recursive grouping uses the multivariate information distances and decides the locations and numbers of hidden nodes.
-It proceeds by deciding which nodes are siblings, which proceeds as follows: consider two observed nodes $v_i,v_j$ which are siblings on the tree with a common parent $v_l$, and consider any other observed node $v_a$.
-From additivity of the (expected) information distances, we have $\dist(v_i,v_a)= \dist(v_i,v_l) + \dist(v_l,v_a)$ and similarly for $\dist(v_j,v_a)$.
-Thus, we have $\Phi(v_i,v_j;v_a):=\dist(v_i,v_a)- \dist(v_j,v_a)= \dist(v_i,v_l) - \dist(v_j,v_l)$, which is independent of node $v_a$.
-Thus, comparing the quantity $\Phi(v_i,v_j;v_a)$ for different nodes $v_a$ allows us to conclude that $v_i$ and $v_j$ are siblings.
-Once the siblings are inferred, the hidden nodes are introduced, and the same procedure repeats to construct the higher layers.
-Note that whenever we introduce a new hidden node $h_{\text{new}}$ as a parent, we need to estimate multivariate information distance between $h_{\text{new}}$ and nodes in active set $\Omega$.
-This is discussed in~\cite{choi2011learning} with details.
+It proceeds by deciding which nodes are ``siblings'' or ``parent and child'', using the following property that determines a pair of siblings or a parent and child pair.